Get your AA Travel Insurance quote today

 Before you buy your travel insurance, you’ll need to know:

-- If you hold private medical insurance that covers trips abroad
+You may also be asked to confirm if you hold private medical insurance that covers trips abroad.

 When should you buy travel insurance?

-For an annual or multi-trip policy, you need to know roughly when you’ll be travelling as you have to choose a start date for your policy and it runs a year from that date.
-If you book a holiday that starts before your policy does, you won’t be covered.
+For an annual or multi-trip policy, you need to know roughly when you’ll be travelling.
+This is because you’ll have to choose a start date for your policy which will run a year from that date.

 The European Health Insurance Card